Fever (Little Willie John song): Reception and accolades

-A writer of the website NPR deemed "Fever" as Lee's "most memorable tune" and considered it to be "slinky and inimitable".
+A writer of the website NPR deemed "Fever" Lee's "most memorable tune" and considered it to be "slinky and inimitable".
 He went on to note that it displayed characteristics which were most remembered about the singer – "her playful delivery, charisma and sexuality".
 John Bush from the website AllMusic opined that the singer excelled in sounding "sizzling" in the song.
-John Fordham writing for The Guardian felt that the "heated" atmosphere heard on Lee's version of "Fever", "has an underlying suggestion that the person raising the temperature for her right now doesn't have to be the one doing it next week".
+John Fordham, writing for The Guardian, felt that the "heated" atmosphere heard on Lee's version of "Fever", "has an underlying suggestion that the person raising the temperature for her right now doesn't have to be the one doing it next week".

 Lee's version peaked at number eight on the Billboard Hot 100 in the US and spent a total of 12 weeks on that chart.
+It was her only top 10 hit on the Hot 100.
 It reached a peak of number five on the UK Singles Chart, where it first appeared on August 15, 1958.
 A reissue of the single charted again in 1992, appearing at number 75 and staying for only one week.
 Elsewhere in Europe, Lee's "Fever" peaked at number eight on January 3, 1959, on the Dutch Singles Chart in Netherlands for five consecutive weeks before falling off the chart.
-The song also peaked at number two on the Australian Singles Chart compiled by Kent Music Report and emerged as the twentieth best-selling single of 1958 in that country.
+The song also peaked at number two on the Australian Singles Chart compiled by Kent Music Report, and emerged as the twentieth-best-selling single of 1958 in that country.

 "Fever" was nominated in the categories for Record of the Year, Song of the Year and Best Female Vocal Performance at the 1st Annual Grammy Awards held in 1959.
-The track became Lee's signature song and her best-known work in addition to becoming her most successful hit.
+The track became Lee's signature song and her best-known work, in addition to becoming her most successful hit.
 It was ranked at number 100 in the book and the accompanying list 1001 Songs You Must Hear Before You Die by Robert Dimery.